-- pinch of coarse sea salt
+- pinch coarse sea salt

-- 1 cup (6 ounces, 170 grams) dark chocolate chunks or chips
+- 1 cup (6 ounces, 170 grams) chocolate chips or chunks

 - 1 cup (237 mililiters) heavy cream

-- 1 tablespoon (14 grams) butter, melted
+- 1 tablespoon (14 grams) butter melted

 - In a medium bowl, combine the flour, sugar, baking powder, and salt.
 Whisk briefly to blend.
 Add the chocolate and stir to combine.
 Pour in the cream, stirring just until a craggy dough forms.
 Knead the dough very briefly with well-floured hands, just until it is evenly combined.

-- Using a large dough or ice cream scoop, drop rounds of dough onto the prepared baking tray.
-Brush lightly with melted butter and sprinkle with a light dusting of additional granulated sugar, if desired.
-Bake for 18-20 minutes, until the tops are lightly browned.
+- Alternative Shaping Method: Using a large dough or ice cream scoop, drop rounds of dough onto the prepared baking tray.
+Brush with butter and proceed as directed.

 - Storage: Scones keep well in an airtight container for 2-3 days on the counter.